 Through the support of OQI, quantum and subject matter experts from around the world have been collaborating with UN agencies and large NGOs to explore the potential of quantum computing to address global challenges.
 OQI's use case portfolio contains a growing number of use cases at various phases of their development.
 A complete overview of this portfolio is illustrated in Figure 1.
-These use cases primarily address SDG 2 (Zero Hunger), SDG 3 (Good Health and Wellbeing), SDG 6 (Clean Water and Sanitation), SDG 7 (Affordable and Clean Energy), SDG 12 (Responsible Consumption and Production) and SDG 13 (Climate Action).
-Additionally, they have interconnections with several other SDGs.
-Quantum approaches in these solutions span from simulation to optimisation and machine learning, utilizing either quantum or quantum-inspired algorithms [3].
-None of the suggested approaches would outperform existing state-of-the-art classical approaches on today's quantum computing hardware.
-Nevertheless, this effort is crucial for building a global community of practice that rigorously explores quantum computing applications for the SDGs and their potential scalability on future quantum devices.
+These use cases range from quantum simulation to quantum-inspired solutions - combinatorial optimisation and machine learning - to mainly address SDG 2 (Zero Hunger), SDG 3 (Good Health and Wellbeing), SDG 6 (Clean Water and Sanitation), SDG 7 (Affordable and Clean Energy), SDG 12 (Responsible Consumption and Production) and SDG 13 (Climate Action).